-Ohrid fortress is the symbol of the city of Ohrid, the walls and the towers of the fortress occupies the entire Ohrid hill which rises to 100 meters above the level of the lake.
-From all sides, with the exception of the southern, which is facing the lake, the city is being protected by high walls and defensive towers in the length of about three kilometers which is spreading all up to the Ohrid port.
-The height of the walls vary from 3 to 16 meters.
+Ohrid fortress is the symbol of the town, the walls and the towers of the fortress occupies the entire Ohrid hill which rises to 100 meters above the lake level.
+From all sides, with the exception of the southern, that is facing the lake, the city is being protected by high walls and defensive towers in the length of about three kilometres, spreading all up to the Ohrid port.
+The height of the walls varies from 3 to 16 meters.

-The first part of the Samoil fortress is the Citadel, the Citadel is divided with a wall in two parts, the first part was for emperor and in the second part of the Citadel the soldiers was accommodated.
-The second part of the Samoil fortress is a protective wall around the suburban area where courtiers lived with their families.
-The town was three main gates: The Upper gate, The Front Gate and the Lower gate.
+The first part of the Samoil fortress is the Citadel, the Citadel is divided with a wall in two parts, the first part was for the emperor and in the second part of the Citadel the soldiers were accommodated.
+The second part of the Samoil fortress is a protective wall around the suburban area, where courtiers lived with their families.
+The town has three main gates: The Upper gate, The Front Gate and the Lower gate.
 Nowadays only the Upper gate is fully preserved.

-If you are interested more about Tzar Samoil, and you want to learn more and visit the most important places from its strong empire, check our brochure:
+If you are interested more about Tzar Samoil, and you want to learn and visit the most important places from his strong empire, check our brochure: